hide1939/kakeibo/README.md

 docker build --file=deploy/Dockerfile -t kakeibo .

-- get credentials to contact(connect) to GKE cluster gcloud container clusters get-credentials [cluster-name]
+- get credentials to contact(connect) to GKE cluster
+    - to get this command have to go gcp > gke > cluster > operation > connection gcloud container clusters get-credentials [cluster-name]

 - authenticate the Docker CLI (command line interface) tool to the container registry